-You can usually treat a plugged nipple pore at home while continuing with your usual feeding or pumping routine.
+You can usually manage plugged nipple pore at home while continuing with your usual feeding or pumping routine.

 If that doesn’t work, you may try gently rubbing the blister with a clean, warm washcloth to remove any skin obstructing the milk duct.4 This method may work well if the plugged nipple pore is caused by a blister.
 If you attempt this, it is wise to chat with your healthcare provider first and to work in a very clean and sterile environment to help avoid infection.

-Rest and proper nutrition are also important to keep your milk flowing.
-Easier said than done right now, we know.
-But maternal stress and fatigue are risk factors for developing a clogged duct while good nutrition can support your immune system which will help you heal and ward off progression to mastitis (an infection of the breast).
+Rest and proper nutrition are also important to keep your milk flowing.3 Easier said than done right now, we know.
+But maternal stress and fatigue are risk factors for developing a clogged duct while good nutrition can support your immune system, which can help you heal.

 Note that the remedy for blocked nipple pore is a bit different than how to unclog a blocked milk duct.

-Our team of registered dietitian nutritionists and lactation consultants is available to chat for free!
-They’re here to help on our live chat from Monday through Friday 8am-6pm (ET).
+Our team of registered dietitian nutritionists and lactation consultants is available to chat for free.
+They’re here to help on our free to live chat from Monday - Friday 8am-6pm (ET).
 Chat now!